UNtergas/Minimalist-Portfolio/README.md

 This is a minimalist portfolio built with Next.js and Scss for styling along side with GSAP for animations.
-The website if fully responsive and follow the 1 page scroll design.
+The website is fully responsive and follow the single page scrolling design.

 #### Architecture